Dimensional improvements of the logarithmic Sobolev, Talagrand and Brascamp-Lieb inequalities: Talagrand inequalities

 As in \eqref{deftala} for the Talagrand inequality, this can equivalently be written as a deficit in the $HWI$ inequality.
-It is classical that a $HWI$ inequality implies a logarithmic Sobolev inequality (see~\cite{ov00} for instance).
+It is classical that the $HWI$ inequality~\eqref{hwi0} implies the logarithmic Sobolev inequality~\eqref{LS} (see~\cite{ov00} for instance).
 Likewise, from~\eqref{hwi}, one can obtain a dimension dependent logarithmic Sobolev inequality.
 We refer to Section~\ref{rem-LSidim} for further details.